DDE277/master-thesis-project/README.md

 - `05_EPIC_deconvolution/`
   Scripts applying the EPIC-ATAC algorithm for cell-type deconvolution on cfDNA-Seq data.

-## Dependencies
+## Packages and system-level tools

-The Python and R packages are listed in `requirements.txt`, please ensure these are installed before running the scripts.
+The required Python and R packages, as well as command-line tools, are listed in `requirements.txt`.
+Please ensure they are installed before running the scripts.